Clif Bar | Energy Bar Chocolate Almond Fudge & White Chocolate Macadamia Nut

 What can I say, PB2 was out of stock, and we thought why not try another brand just to compare?

 This powdered peanut butter is very similar to the original PB2, only it feels a bit sweeter.
-It also is sweeter, with one whole extra gram of sugar compare to the other!
+It also is sweeter, with one whole extra gram of sugar compared to the other!

 However, Peanut Butter & Co offers a little more variety of flavors like vanilla and added Flax & Chia seeds; you can buy a variety pack at Amazon.